JingOS-team/JingOS/README.md

 ![](https://en-cdn.jingos.com/wp-content/uploads/brizy/3730/assets/images/iW=2280&iH=820&oX=0&oY=0&cW=2280&cH=820/a1-10@2x.jpg)

-We connect Linux and Android apps through technology, making JingOS a ‘convergence’ Linux OS.
+We connect Linux and Android apps through technology, making JingOS a ‘convergent’ Linux OS.\

-You can use Linux desktop apps for productivity, and use Android apps for entertainment.
+You can use Linux desktop apps for productivity, and use Android apps for entertainment.\
 More and more apps are coming to our AppStore.

 *Android apps native support only available for ARM-based devices

-### Support for Trackpad Gestures and Keyboard
+### Support for Trackpad Gestures

 ![](https://en-cdn.jingos.com/wp-content/uploads/2021/01/05-2.gif)

-JingOS optimized the gestures for your trackpad too.
+JingOS has also optimized gestures for the trackpad.\

-You can use trackpad gestures similar to the screen gestures.
+You can use trackpad gestures similar to the screen gestures.\

-This makes you a better experience when you are using your device in laptop mode.
+This provides you a better experience when you are using your device in laptop mode.

 ## About us

 JingOS is a product of Jingling Tech.
-Jing/鲸 means Whale, and Ling/鲮 means Dace Fish in Chinese.
-The logo of JingLing is two fishes together which means a small ecosystem.
+Jing/鲸 means whale, and Ling/鲮 means dace fish in Chinese.
+The logo of Jingling consist of two intertwined fishes which stands for a small ecosystem.\

-We have a team of very experienced Linux experts who had previously worked at Lenovo, Alibaba, Samsung, Canonical/Ubuntu, Trolltech and other famous IT Companies.
+We have a team of very experienced Linux experts who had previously worked at Lenovo, Alibaba, Samsung, Canonical/Ubuntu, Trolltech and other famous IT companies.

 We are based in Beijing and California.